 • Lock On: When you aim with a heavy ranged weapon, you get an additional +1 (total +2 for the aim action).

-• Deadly Aim: Your damage with heavy ranged weapons is increased by +3.
+• Deadly Aim: Your critical strike chance and critical strike multiplier with heavy weapons is increased by +1 each (Crit on 5+, 3x damage when you do).

 Requires Heavy Weapons Expert.